Skip to main content

 Migrating legacy cards to Action Flows

-Action Flows are now in Beta
+Action Flows are now Generally Available

-- If your Atomic Organization was created after 3 April 2024, the Action Flow editor will be how you create and manage all Action Cards and push notifications in Atomic.
+• If your Atomic Organization was created after 3 April 2024, the Action Flow editor has been your default experience from day one.

 Migration is simple and easy